MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/7-plan-upcoming-sprint.md

 **Amita:** In several areas, we can improve by cutting down the time we spend.
 For example, we're still slow at running quality tests.

 **Tim:** Exactly.
-And we still have a bottleneck at deploying changes to production, because management needs to approve new features before we release them.
+And we still have a bottleneck in deploying changes to production because management needs to approve new features before we release them.

 **Mara:** It sounds like we can start planning the tasks that we'll accomplish in this sprint.